BRochelleFisher/BRochelleFisher.github.io/_pages/samples-cl-tech.md

    - Given the text:

-     &gt; Quote: supports various relationship types, and their usage depends on the entity types being linked
+     > Quote: supports various relationship types, and their usage depends on the entity types being linked

      This one sentence uses _type_ with two definitions.
 The first can be removed.
 The second fits the allowed definition.

-     &gt; Controlled version: supports various relationships, and their usage requires linked entity types
+     > Controlled version: supports various relationships, and their usage requires linked entity types

    - Given the text:

-     &gt; Quote: there are two types of admins: Org Admins and Site Admins
+     > Quote: there are two types of admins: Org Admins and Site Admins

      The use of _type_ is not required.
 If the SME does not like _level_, we can change it to a different word (_set_, _permissions_).
 Also note that we remove _two_.
 It is always best to not enumerate features, to make sure you do not create a conflict in the text when a new feature is added.

-     &gt; Controlled version: there are different admin levels: Org Admins and Site Admins
+     > Controlled version: there are different admin levels: Org Admins and Site Admins

    - Given the text:

-     &gt; Quote: the type of storage used by Product can have an impact
+     > Quote: the type of storage used by Product can have an impact

      The full text discussed SSD devices and feed caching technology.
 We guess that "type" meant hardware and configuration.

-     &gt; Controlled version: The storage you use can have an impact.`OR`your storage hardware and algorithm can impact Product`OR`storage hardware can impact Product
+     > Controlled version: The storage you use can have an impact.`OR`your storage hardware and algorithm can impact Product`OR`storage hardware can impact Product